telerik/kendo-ui-core/docs/intro/installation/npm.md

 > **Important**
 >
 > The Git repository as an NPM endpoint is a _temporary solution_.
-Kendo UI are working on a private NPM registry setup, which is expected to be available by the end of 2016.
+Kendo UI are working on a private NPM registry setup, which is expected to be available with the 2017 R1 release.

 The Kendo UI Professional NPM Package, named `kendo`, is hosted on a private Git repository.
 To access the package, you need an _active subscription_ for Kendo UI or DevCraft.